A bill to control the spread of aquatic invasive species between the Great Lakes basin and the Mississippi River basin, and for other purposes.

 Length: 7 pages

-This bill was introduced on December 11, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 11, 2014, in a previous session of Congress, but it did not receive a vote.

 Dec 11, 2014